 Flashing is a layer of metal that goes under your shingles in certain parts of your roof, which helps keep water out of certain parts of your roof and home.
 One part that requires flashing is around the base of your chimney.
 When that chimney flashing gets old or damaged it can allow water through your shingles and into your home, and of course can damage your chimney along the way.

-Call Landmark Roofing if you live in the Peoria area and need chimney flashing repair or replacement, or read on to find out more about it.
+Call Landmark Roofing if you live in the Peoria area a

 Why do chimneys need flashing?

 The only way for a chimney to come out of a roof is for a space to be cut in the roofing (deck + shingles) for the chimney to pass through.
 If you just had a hole with no sealant then water would pour into that spot every time it rained.
 Flashing forms the seal that keeps the chimney watertight..

 The flashing is a big strip of metal (rather, many small strips) that runs up and around your entire chimney.
 The individual strips are fixed with sealant and are pressed snugly against the brick to keep water out.
 Because the chimney penetration is cut at an angle the flashing encourages water to run against it, then down that angle, then off of the roof entirely.

 Should you try to fix chimney flashing yourself?

 No. Call a professional, experienced, and licensed roofer.
 That keeps you off of the roof (always good for life expectancy).
 It keeps you from starting a project you can’t finish before the next rainstorm.
 Also, there’s no chance you run out of the right materials, can’t find the right materials in the store, or don’t know what exact kind of flashing or sealant to buy.